-NOTE: If the engine dataplate (1) is not legible, the engine serial number (2) can be found on the engine block, on top of the lubricating oil cooler housing.
+NOTE: If the engine dataplate (1) is not readable, the engine serial number (2) can be found on the cylinder block.
+This is located below the intake manifold and beside the water pump housing.
 Additional engine information is available by reading the ECM dataplate.